About

 — Ocean Vuong

 Born in the Mekong Delta, Hoa Nguyen was raised and educated in the United States and has lived in Canada since 2011.
 A dual citizen of the US and Canada, Hoa has had the privilege to work and teach widely in North America.
 She is the author of several books including As Long As Trees Last, Red Juice: Poems 1998-2008, and Violet Energy Ingots which received a 2017 Griffin Prize nomination.
-Her fifth book of poems, A Thousand Times You Lose Your Treasure was named a finalist for a Kingsley Tufts Award, National Book Award and the Governor General’s Literary Award and has garnered additional support from The Poetry Foundation, Library Journal, and the Los Angeles Review of Books.
+Her sixth book of poems, A Thousand Times You Lose Your Treasure was named a finalist for a Kingsley Tufts Award, National Book Award and the Governor General’s Literary Award and has garnered additional support from The Poetry Foundation, Library Journal, and the Los Angeles Review of Books.
 Her writing has been promoted by such outlets as Granta, Harper's Magazine, PEN American Center, CBC Books, Boston Review, The Best Canadian Poetry series, Poetry, The Walrus, and Pleiades.
 In 2019, she was nominated for a Neustadt International Prize for Literature, a prestigious international literary award often compared with the Nobel Prize in Literature.
+She is the recipient of the Foundation for Contemporary Arts C.D.
+Wright Award for Poetry (2024), an Aquarius, and a Fire Horse.

 IMG_1742.jpeg